wusui/billboard/README.md

 ## common_names.py

 Find the names of songs that match artists.
-Currently just prints out the information on exact matches.
+Works on exact matches.
+Saves the data in an html table.

 ## scanner.py